 Secretary: Donni Cochran, AFLAC/Donni Cochran Insurance

 Donni Cochran has been a Carbondale Chamber member for many years and a volunteer on the Chamber Posse for about ten years.
 In her previous life, she was a management consultant.
 Donni holds a Master’s in Math and has an interest in operations research.
 She started out as a systems analyst for a government agency and moved onto a position in Human Resources for a large firm with five divisions encompassing different business types.
 She eventually went on to do this on her own, traveling throughout the US and Canada, designing and often writing computer systems.
 She retired to have a family.
-About ten years ago, Donni had a bad motor vehicle accident and found out how insurance can hurt or help.
+About 12years ago, Donni had a bad motor vehicle accident and found out how insurance can hurt or help.
 As a result of her research into the insurance industry, she realized she wanted to help others as well, and Aflac/Donni Cochran Insurance Services was born.
-She has lived in the valley for 25 years and loves everything about it.
-She lost both of her dogs in the last two years, so is always looking for a dog to walk/hug.
+She has lived in the valley for 26 years and loves everything about it.
+She lost both of her dogs in the last two years, and finally found her soulmate, Harper, a rescue Vizslas mix.
 She is also always volunteering for something!

 Past President: Kiko Peňa, Sopris Liquor & Wine